 Whether you’re here for the holiday or the whole summer, Snowmass’s live music scene offers that unforgettable blend of outdoor beauty and small-town fun.

-Continue the weekend of music on Saturday with the Americana Music Series on the Snowmass Mall.
-Grab a beverage and relax under the Colorado sun, listening to music from a genre that encapsulates the summer energy in the Rockies so well.
-This year’s lineup features classic country, folk, and rock influences.
+Continue the weekend of music on Saturday with the Americana Concert on the Snowmass Mall.
+Grab a beverage and relax under the Colorado sun, listening to music from local band Elk Range that encapsulates the summer energy in the Rockies so well.
+Check out some of Elk Range’s music here.

 Jeremy Swanson photo.